-In June the Eastern Pacific is starting to really warm up and the storm activity increases.
+In June, the Eastern Pacific is starting to really warm up and the storm activity increases.
 The Eastern Pacific can begin to generate Major Hurricanes in June, but the waters south of Cabo San Lucas are still below the 26°C threshold.
-Tropical Cyclones need sea surface temperatures greater than 26° to maintain cyclonic action.
-This makes it virtually impossible for a tropical cyclone to make landfall in Baja California Sur before the end of July, when the local waters reach that temperature.
+Tropical Cyclones need sea surface temperatures greater than 26° to maintain a cyclonic action.
+This makes it virtually impossible for a tropical cyclone to make landfall in Baja California Sur before the end of July when the local waters reach that temperature.

+The earliest Tropical Cyclone to make landfall in Baja was Tropical Storm Blanca on June 8th, 2015.
 Only once has a Category 1 Hurricane affected Baja in June – allegedly.
-On June 15th, 1958 an unnamed storm Cat 1 Hurricane passed just south of Cabo San Lucas, but never made landfall.
+On June 15th, 1958 an unnamed storm Cat 1 Hurricane passed just south of Cabo San Lucas but never made landfall.
 The NHC data shows this as a Category 1 storm, but remember, the peninsula wasn't even a Mexican state at the time, there were no satellites and very limited data collection, putting this storm in question.
-Sea Surface temperatures were about normal, so the 26°C thermo cline was still hundreds of miles south of Cabo.
+Sea Surface temperatures were about normal, so the 26°C thermocline was still hundreds of miles south of Cabo.
 We'll give this the title of the first storm to affect Baja, but with an asterisk.

 July Tropical Cyclones Affecting Baja

 In July, the water in the Sea of Cortez is warmer.
 But hurricanes in our hemisphere want to go to the west because of their rotation.
 The jet stream usually doesn't drop southward across Baja until late August.
 Historically speaking, July is a safe month too, as the storms move harmlessly out into the Pacific and dissipate.